hirenj/node-gwas_catalog-sync/README.md

 https://www.ebi.ac.uk/gwas/api/search/downloads/alternative - extract out filename from headers (includes ensembl release number)

-filter rows based upon the entrez gene  id start and end positions within a given distance
+filter rows based upon the entrez gene  id start and end positions within 100,000 base window.
+Sort by chromosome and position.
+Stream through list, accepting entries where there is no other gene closer than the target gene - read from stream of genes with start and end.
+Keep track of the last gene seen, and move to first gene after SNP position.